mayfan/maynara.com/src/pages/blog/2019-11-17-yoshelf-groceries.md

-          This exercise confirmed that there was an opportunity to make YoShelf’s website a unique offering in the groceries market by showcasing their expert advice and also creating an experience on the website that costumers could have some help when it comes to buying what they want to serve their purposes.
+          This exercise confirmed that there was an opportunity to make YoShelf’s website a unique offering in the groceries market by showcasing their expert advice and also creating an experience on the website that supported costumers when buying.
   - backgroundColor: '#FFF'
     column:
       - content: >-